ppy/osu-wiki/wiki/Guides/Finding_Metadata/en.md

 *See also: [Song setup § General](/wiki/Client/Beatmap_editor/Song_setup#general)*

-Metadata is data that defines and describes the characteristics of other data, and sometimes provides extra information.[^metadata] In the context of a [beatmap](/wiki/Beatmap), metadata includes elements such as the song's title, artist, source media, the beatmap's creator, guest mappers and more.
-These attributes help to describe the beatmap and its associated content. osu! provides a variety of metadata fields including `Title`, `Beatmap Creator` and `Tags`, all of which can be edited in the [Song setup](/wiki/Client/Beatmap_editor/Song_setup) window, allowing beatmaps to be effectively organised and discovered.
+Metadata is data that defines and describes the characteristics of other data, and sometimes provides extra information.[^metadata] In the context of a [beatmap](/wiki/Beatmap), this includes elements such as the song's title, artist, source media, the beatmap's creator, guest mappers and more.
+These attributes help to describe the beatmap and its associated content.
+Metadata can be added by the beatmap host during the [ranking process](/wiki/Beatmap_ranking_procedure). osu! provides a variety of metadata fields including `Title`, `Beatmap Creator` and `Tags`, all of which can be edited in the [Song setup](/wiki/Client/Beatmap_editor/Song_setup) window, allowing beatmaps to be effectively organised and discovered.

 ![Beatmap Listing](img/beatmap-listing.jpg "Screenshot of the beatmap listing, taken on 28th February 2026")